arthurweinmann/toastainer/README.md

 - [ ] Toaster build and execution commands defaults for other languages

-- [ ] Custom domain names for toasters
+- [ ] Custom non root domain names for toasters

 - [ ] Full Documentation